typescript-eslint/typescript-eslint/CONTRIBUTING.md

 - Force push after opening a PR
   - Reasoning: GitHub is not able to track changes across force pushes, which makes it take longer for us to perform incremental reviews
+- Comment asking for updates
+  - Reasoning: Your PR hasn't been forgotten!
+The volunteer maintainers have limited time to work on the project, and they will get to it as soon as they are able.

 ### Raising a PR